ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 These can either be sent as a protected or unprotected header.
 The data in the unprotected header is human readable associated data, whereas data in the protected header is integrity protected and base64url encoded.
 Assume we want to sign our payload using a key like we generated in the previous section.
-Our datastructure would look like this:
+Our data structure would look like this:

 {% highlight json %}
     {